Here is a list of Henry Ford Health System cases – Up News Info Detroit

 A sign of hope

 A Henry Ford patient who developed a rare form of encephalitis after testing positive for the coronavirus was released from the hospital.
 The 58-year-old patient was released from a rehabilitation center on Thursday.
-Elissa Fory, M.D., neurologist at Henry Ford. who was part of the team of medical specialists involved in patient care, says that improving the patient was a sign of hope.
+Elissa Fory, M.D., Henry Ford neurologist. who was part of the team of medical specialists involved in patient care, says that improving the patient was a sign of hope.
 "I am very cautiously optimistic that she will continue to recover," says Dr. Fory.

 Send your best wishes to patients